This is a detailed topic in our support portal in the Using Hopp series and assumes that you have some prior knowledge or experience using Hopp.

-In both the Source- and the Target Engine, if a flag is handled with a System- or User Event with severity Reject Root/Child, the item in question will be rejected.
-This means that the item will not flow on to the next step in the Migration process (a Reject severity in the Source Engine means that the item will not be available for the Target Engine and a Reject severity in the Target Engine means that the item will not be delivered to the Target System).
+In both the Source- and the Target Engine, if a flag is handled with a System- or User Event with the disposition Full or Partial discard, the item in question will be discarded.
+This means that the item will not flow on to the next step in the Migration process (a Discard disposition in the Source Engine means that the item will not be available for the Target Engine and a Discard disposition in the Target Engine means that the item will not be delivered to the Target System).

 This can be achieved by checking the Abort checkbox for the flag indicating that further processing of the item should be aborted if this flag is raised.

-The Abort checkbox is only available if the Action is different from Ignore and the Severity is either Reject Root or Reject Child.
+The Abort checkbox is only available if the Action is different from Ignore and the Disposition is either Full or Partial discard.

 If Abort is checked for a given flag, this will show up as an exclamation point (!) in the Events column of the parent list: